jwestfall69/neogeo-diag-bios/docs/tests/68k/video_dac.md

 ### MV6 with a light yellowish tint to it

 MV6 has a light yellowish tint to it that you could mainly see on white.
-On the Video DAC main screen nothing really looked to out of the ordinary with red/green/blue rows, but the text and 4th row had the yellowish tint.
+On the Video DAC main screen nothing really looked out of the ordinary with red/green/blue rows, but the text and 4th row had a yellowish tint.

 When toggling the shadow register on the main screen it got darker as expected, but also the yellowish tint went away causing the text/4th row to be a gray